 The Company provides credit to certain customers in the normal course of business and has established credit evaluation and monitoring processes to mitigate credit risk.
 Credit risk for customers is assessed on a case-by-case basis and a provision is recorded where required.
-As at July 31, 2021, the Company identified certain accounts that may result in a credit loss on its accounts receivable, for which expected credit losses are recognized.
+As at July 31, 2022, the Company identified certain accounts that may result in a credit losses on its accounts receivable, for which expected credit losses were recognized.

-The Company has assessed that there is a concentration of credit risk, as 48% of the Company's trade accounts receivable is due from two customers as at July 31, 2021 (as at October 31, 2020 - 91% of the balance due from 2 customers).
+The Company has assessed that there is a concentration of credit risk, as 76% of the Company's trade accounts receivable is due from three customers as at July 31, 2022 (as at October 31, 2021 - 77% of the balance due from three customers).